atsaloli/cf3-tutorial/source/100-010-About_Collection-0145-collection_scripts.md

 ### Using the examples

-The materials are arranged in sequence, so we recommend you study them in sequence; however you can also use them as reference (to find specific examples of a feature or promise attribute).
+The materials are arranged in logical sequence for study.

-You are welcome to seed your policy set with any of these examples.
-We hope they will be of use to you!
+You may also use them to find examples of a specific feature or promise attribute; and you are welcome to seed your policy set with any of these examples.